vitejs/vite/docs/guide/index.md

 yarn link
 ```

-Then go to your vite based project and run `yarn link vite`.
+Then go to your Vite based project and run `yarn link vite`.
 Now restart the development server (`yarn dev`) to ride on the bleeding edge!

 ## Community